Oak Hill Cemetery

 Decorations Placed in or on the Ground

-Please do not place holiday flowers earlier than 7 days prior to the holiday and remove holiday flowers 7 days after the holiday.
+- Please do not place holiday flowers earlier than 7 days prior to the holiday and remove holiday flowers 7 days after the holiday.

-Do not leave live floral plants for more than a few days (especially near a roadway).
+- Do not leave live floral plants for more than a few days (especially near a roadway).

-If cemetery patrons wish to keep their decorations, they must be retrieved by June 2nd after which time they will be removed by cemetery staff in order to continue the maintenance cycle.
+- If cemetery patrons wish to keep their decorations, they must be retrieved by June 2nd after which time they will be removed by cemetery staff in order to continue the maintenance cycle.

-Flowers in Vases & Saddles
+Flowers in Vases and Saddles

-Artificial arrangements and saddles:
+- Artificial arrangements and saddles:

 Commemorating LifeOak Hill Cemetery commemorates life and records history.
 Established in 1880, the cemetery serves as a peaceful and revered site where family and friends can gather and provide a beautiful resting place for their loved ones.

-Located at the intersection of Holly and University, the cemetery consists of 32.5 acres and is managed and maintained by a city department of 3 employees: the manager, grounds foreman and a seasonal assistant.
+Location and DetailsLocated at the intersection of Holly and University, the cemetery consists of 35.2 acres which is managed and maintained by the City's Parks and Recreation department.
 The department continues to preserve and honor past generations, yet strives to serve the needs of present and future generations as well.